 Asking these questions when applying for a motorcycle loan will help you avoid entering into any loan agreement you may come to regret at a later date.

-Making sure you fully understand the terms and conditions of your loan as well as any specific responsibilities you may have will help with you servicing your loan on a monthly basis.
+Making sure you fully understand the terms and conditions of your loan and any specific responsibilities you may have will help you service your loan on a monthly basis.

 Don’t hesitate to ask questions if there is anything you are unsure about as the person who has been allocated as your loan officer is there to help you.